ericholscher/ericholscher.com/site/blog/drafts/code-conduct-organizers-perspective.rst

 Code of Conduct
 ---------------

-We established a Code of Conduct at the conference because it felt like the right thing to do.
+We established a `Code of Conduct`_ for the conference because it felt like the right thing to do.
 I believe in increasing diversity, and know that Codes of Conduct matter to people who I care about.
 So,